Hobart and William Smith Colleges: History

+Originally founded as Hobart College for men and William Smith College for women, today’s institution – Hobart and William Smith Colleges – is united and has always had one campus and one faculty.

-Hobart and William Smith Colleges, private colleges in Geneva, New York, began on the western frontier as the Geneva Academy.
+The institution began on the western frontier as the Geneva Academy.
 After some setbacks and disagreement among trustees, the academy suspended operations in 1817.
 By the time Bishop John Henry Hobart, of the Episcopal Diocese of New York, first visited the city of Geneva in 1818, the doors of Geneva Academy had just closed.
 Yet, Geneva was a bustling Upstate New York city on the main land and stage coach route to the West.
 Bishop Hobart had a plan to reopen the academy at a new location, raise a public subscription for the construction of a stone building, and elevate the school to college status.
 Roughly following this plan, Geneva Academy reopened as Geneva College in 1822 with conditional grant funds made available from Trinity Church in New York City.
 Geneva College was renamed Hobart College in 1852 in honor of its founder, Bishop Hobart.

 William Smith College was founded in 1908, originally as William Smith College for Women.
 Its namesake and founder was a wealthy local nurseryman, benefactor of the arts and sciences, and philanthropist.
-The school arose from negotiations between William Smith, who sought to establish a women's college, and Hobart College President Langdon C. Stewardson, who sought to redirect Smith's philanthropy towards Hobart College.
-Smith, however, was intent on establishing a coordinate, nonsectarian women's college, which, when realized, coincidentally gave Hobart access to new facilities and professors.
+The school arose from negotiations between William Smith, who sought to establish a women's college, and Hobart College President Langdon C. Stewardson, who sought to redirect Smith's philanthropy toward Hobart College.
+Smith, however, was intent on establishing a coordinated, nonsectarian women's college, which, when realized, coincidentally gave Hobart access to new facilities and professors.
 The two student bodies were educated separately in the early years, even though William Smith College was a department of Hobart College for organizational purposes until 1943.
 That year, after a gradual relaxation of academic separation, William Smith College was formally recognized as an independent college, co-equal with Hobart.
 Both colleges were reflected in a new, joint corporate identity.